pcekm/vasily/README.md

 ## Requirements

-Graphping has been tested on recent versions of:
+Graphping has been tested with Go 1.23 on recent versions of:

 - macOS (both unprivileged ICMP and raw sockets)
 - Linux (both unprivileged ICMP and raw sockets)